accompli/accompli/docs/03-Tasks.md

 ### Dispatched Accompli events

 The amount of events dispatched depends on the configured deployment strategy.
-A typical deployment strategy should at least to dispatch the events described below.
+A typical deployment strategy should at least dispatch the events described below.

 #### Events dispatched during installation of a release